Maximal real varieties from moduli constructions: Real motives, equivariant formality, and maximality

 \item (Cohomology of real loci).
 To each real variety $X$, one can associate the cohomology of its real locus $H^*(X(\R), \F2)$.
 We claim that this extends to a realization functor:

 Here we used that for any smooth projective real variety $W$, we have the Borel--Haefliger real cycle class map \cite{BorelHaefliger}:

 that is compatible with pullbacks, pushforwards and the intersection product.
-The latter fact can be justified as follows: thanks to Krasnov \cite{Krasnov-94}, the Borel--Haefliger cycle class map is the composition of the equivariant cycle class map $\cl_G$ with the map of restricting to the real locus constructed in \cite{Krasnov-94}: The compatibility with respect to the pullbacks and the intersection product is easy to check while the compatibility with respect to pushforwards is recently proved in \cite[Theorem 1.21 and Proposition 1.22]{BenoistWittenberg-RealIHC-1}.
+The latter fact can be justified as follows: thanks to Krasnov \cite{Krasnov-94}, the Borel--Haefliger cycle class map is the composition of the equivariant cycle class map $\cl_G$ with the map of restricting to the real locus constructed in \cite{Krasnov-94}: The compatibility with respect to the pullbacks and the intersection product is easy to check while the compatibility with respect to pushforwards can be found in \cite[Theorem 1.21 and Proposition 1.22]{BenoistWittenberg-RealIHC-1}.